sennett/outage-mgmt-prototype/readme.md

 UPTO

-- I just: implemented isolating clients with outage after 30 seconds (including tests)
-- next step: do not output twice once flagged as having an outage
-- use a redis to store this in memory stuff.  rename client-with-outage to continuous client with outage.  have another stream that consumes this and looks at redis, only outputting when not found in redis.
+- I just: implemented a stream that ouputs only once when a client has an outage.
+- next step: fold this into continuous client with outage  - probably don't need stream across two separate files.
+- make the app start, and make e2e tests actually run the app against a known data set with mock services.
+- maybe make a little server where we can turn clients on and off and watch them trigger.
+- then point 6 above

 Hamish notes: